 Services that are covered for you What you must pay when you get these services Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
-In Network Eligible members are: people aged 50-77 years who have no signs or symptoms of lung cancer, but who \$0 copayment for each specialist's office visit have a history of tobacco smoking of at least 20 pack/years and who currently smoke or have quit \$0 copayment for each freestanding radiological facility visit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making 'visit that meets the Medicare criteria for such visits \$0 copayment for each outpatient hospital visit and be furnished by a physician or qualified non-physician practitioner.
-Benefit does not apply to your combined deductible For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written Out of Network order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If \$0 copayment for each specialist's office visit a physician or a qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision making visit for subsequent lung \$0 copayment for each freestanding radiological facility visit cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits. \$0 copayment for each outpatient hospital visit Benefit does not apply to your combined deductible
+In Network Eligible members are: people aged 50-77 years who have no signs or symptoms of lung cancer, but who \$0 copayment for each specialist's office visit have a history of tobacco smoking of at least 20 pack/years and who currently smoke or have quit smoking within the last 15 years, who receive an order \$0 copayment for each freestanding radiological facility visit for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a \$0 copayment for each outpatient hospital visit physician or qualified non-physician practitioner.
+Benefit does not apply to your combined deductible For LDCT lung cancer screenings after the initial LDCT screening: the member must receive an order for LDCT lung cancer screening, which may be furnished Out of Network during any appropriate visit with a physician or qualified non-physician practitioner.
+If a physician or a qualified non-physician practitioner elects to provide a \$0 copayment for each specialist's office visit lung cancer screening counseling and shared decision making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits. \$0 copayment for each freestanding radiological facility visit Such visits. \$0 copayment for each outpatient hospital visit Benefit does not apply to your combined deductible